Healthy Homes Assessment Avalon

 What We Do

-We are serious about your investment, and undertake comprehensive examinations to ensure you don’t receive any expensive or unwelcome expenses, which means you can relax and focus on the exciting aspects of owning or purchasing the house.
+We take your investment seriously We conduct comprehensive examinations to ensure you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the exciting aspects of owning or purchasing the home.

-We offer a wide range of services to make sure you are fully informed of the condition of any property you may be considering buying or selling along with other solutions.
+We specialise in a range of solutions to make sure you are completely informed about the condition of any property that you might be considering buying or selling as well as additional solutions.

 • Pre Purchase & Pre Sale Reports